Skip to content

 Banknotes in Peru: Values and Security Features

-Typical Values and Usage
+Typical values and use

 • 50 Sol: common for restaurants, excursions, and larger purchases